-Lobbyists communicate with government representatives, officials and legislators on behalf of clients and causes.
-Lobbyists represent a variety of entities, including individuals, companies, foundations, charities and local governments.
-They might attempt to persuade government officials through direct contact or by organizing grassroots efforts that encourage citizens to communicate with their elected officials about selected topics.
-Lobbyists often work overtime and commonly put in long work days.
+Lobbyists communicate with government representatives, officials, and legislators on behalf of clients and causes.
+They represent a variety of entities, including individuals, companies, foundations, charities, and local governments.
+Lobbyists might attempt to persuade government officials through direct contact or by organizing grassroots efforts that encourage citizens to communicate with their elected officials about state topics.
+They often put in long workdays, which can include overtime.

 |Degree Field(s)||Political science, journalism, law, communications, public relations, economics|

 |Key Skills||Communication, interpersonal, organizational skills; the ability to solve problems|

 |Salary (2015)||$56,770 (Median annual salary for public relations specialists in general)|

 |Job Growth||Employment expected to increase by 6% (as fast as average) from 2014-2024|

 Sources: Association of Government Relations Professionals; The Princeton Review; Job postings from employers (July 2015); U.S. Bureau of Labor Statistics (BLS)

 As public relations specialists, lobbyists usually have a bachelor's degree.
 Undergraduate majors typically include political science, public relations, communications, journalism, law, or economics.
 A degree program in political science may include classes that cover lobbying and its role in the political system.
 Coursework may provide instruction on the legislative process and how lobbyists participate in the creation of rules and regulations.

 - Earn a certificate.
 The Association of Government Relations Professionals (AGRP) offers an 11-session lobbying certificate program that can greatly improve a new lobbyist's understanding of the process.
 The AGRP's Professional Lobbying Certificate covers all aspects of the lobbying profession, including the necessary background, methods of networking, and regulatory knowledge.